Skip to main content

 Tea (Чай)

-Tea is a staple beverage in Kyrgyzstan, often consumed throughout the day.
-Black tea is the most common variety, often served with milk and sugar.
+Tea is a daily fixture in Kyrgyzstan, drunk all through the day.
+Black tea is the usual one, often taken with milk and sugar.

 Chalap (Чалап)

-Chalap is a refreshing yogurt-based drink, often flavored with herbs and spices.
-It's a popular summer beverage.
+Chalap is a cooling yogurt-based drink, usually flavored with herbs and spices.
+People drink it in summer.

 Maksym (Максым)

-Maksym is a traditional Kyrgyz drink made from fermented grains, similar to kvass.
-It's a slightly sweet and tangy beverage.
+Maksym is a traditional Kyrgyz drink made from fermented grains, not unlike kvass.
+It comes out slightly sweet and tangy.